icopy-site/awesome/docs/awesome/static-analysis.md

 - [goconst](https://github.com/jgautheron/goconst) — Finds repeated strings that could be replaced by a constant.
 - [gocyclo](https://github.com/fzipp/gocyclo) — Calculate cyclomatic complexities of functions in Go source code.
 - [gofmt -s](https://golang.org/cmd/gofmt) — Checks if the code is properly formatted and could not be further simplified.
+- [gofumpt](https://github.com/mvdan/gofumpt) — Enforce a stricter format than `gofmt`, while being backwards-compatible.
+That is, `gofumpt` is happy with a subset of the formats that `gofmt` is happy with.
+The tool is a fork of `gofmt` as of Go 1.19, and requires Go 1.18 or later.
+It can be used as a drop-in replacement to format your Go code, and running gofmt  after gofumpt should produce no changes.
+`gofumpt` will never add rules which disagree with `gofmt` formatting.
+So we extend `gofmt` rather than compete with it.
 - [goimports](https://pkg.go.dev/golang.org/x/tools/cmd/goimports) — Checks missing or unreferenced package imports.
 - [gokart](https://github.com/praetorian-inc/gokart) — Golang security analysis with a focus on minimizing false positives.
 It is capable of tracing the source of variables and function arguments  to determine whether input sources are safe.
 - [GolangCI-Lint](https://golangci-lint.run) — Alternative to `Go Meta Linter`: GolangCI-Lint is a linters aggregator.